Pamplie Butter Sheet AOP 2kg

 Butter of Professionals

-Pamplie Butter Sheets AOP is a French cooking butter with high fat content to create professional quality baked cakes and pastries.
+Pamplie Butter Sheet AOP is a French cooking butter with high fat content to create professional quality baked cakes and pastries.
+One Pamplie Butter Sheet is equivalent to 2kg.

 Tasting Notes from the Curator